Voresh/MiniContainer/README.md

 Scoped containers can also have a parent container, which allows them to access dependencies registered in the parent container.

-When a scoped container is disposed, Unity Injector will automatically dispose all registered `IDisposable` dependencies within that scope.
+When a scoped container is disposed, MiniContainer will automatically dispose all registered `IDisposable` dependencies within that scope.

 ## Factories

-Unity Injector allows you to use Func as a factory to create dependencies.
+MiniContainer allows you to use Func as a factory to create dependencies.
 You can register the factory as an instance and use it as a dependency.

 Here's an example of registering a Func factory that can create a FactoryProduction instance: